Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Problem Formulation

 An episode terminates when a task-specific success condition is satisfied or the maximum step limit $T$ is reached.
-The agent receives a task-level reward $R(\tau)$, which is typically sparse and only provided at the end of the episode, where $\tau = \{(s_t, a_t)\}_{t=1}^{T}$ and the terminal reward $r_T = R(\tau)$ denotes a trajectory.

-Our objective is to maximize the expected task reward while minimizing the cumulative inference cost:
+The agent receives a task-level reward $R(\tau)$, which is typically sparse and only provided at the end of the episode, where $\tau = \{(s_t, a_t)\}_{t=1}^{T}$ denotes a trajectory with the terminal reward $r_T = R(\tau)$.
+Our objective is to maximize the expected reward while minimizing the cumulative cost:

 where $\lambda \ge 0$ controls the trade-off between performance and efficiency.
 Unlike prior approaches that route at the query or episode level, this formulation enables fine-grained, step-level model selection within long-horizon decision-making tasks.